mikesperber/haskell-effects-tutorial/README.md

 To prepare for the tutorial, you have two choices:

-## If you're proficient with Haskell and have Haskell and have cabal installed
+## If you're proficient with Haskell and have Haskell and cabal installed

 ```
 cabal install --dependencies-only